dmpop/microsth/README.md

 - PHP 7.x or higher
 - PHP7 GD extension
-- Apache or any other web server (optional)
+- Apache or any other web server

 # Installation and usage